brendanoct/food-cons-co2/README.md

 Food Consumption and CO2 Emissions.Rmd: .Rmd file which contains the code I used to create this project.

-Food-Consumption-and-CO2-Emissions.md: Output from RMarkdown in containig full report along with my code.
+Food-Consumption-and-CO2-Emissions.md: Output from RMarkdown containing full report along with my code.

 food_consumption.csv: Original dataset.